OnixIsNotaViruss/ForDumbies/README.md

 onix is so god damn safe that it has so many users, you can see the discord member count ! more than 150k

 many popular minecraft youtubers made videos about it

+if you still have any issues then you can check the source code [here](https://github.com/notcarlton/OnixLauncher/)

 its seriously ON TOP!